-- g) The extension and improvement of local municipal service infrastructure required to accommodate growth based on the planning horizon of this Plan will be carried out in accordance with capital budget provisions or separate agreements, and, wherever possible, it will be coordinated with other public works including extensions or improvements to the transportation and utility distribution systems.
-No municipal service infrastructure shall be permitted with respect to any service which is external to the subdivision lands, unless approved by the Town. - h) All improvements for new water and wastewater infrastructure systems shall conform to the applicable Provincial plans including source protection plans. - i) Water and wastewater systems shall be sized to consider the potential for expansion of the service area, intensification and increased servicing allocation where permitted by this plan, applicable Regional Plans, and Provincial Plans. - j) The planning and design of water and wastewater infrastructure shall consider potential impacts from climate change.
+g) The extension improvement and municipal service infrastructure required to accommodate growth based on the planning horizon of this Plan will be carried out in accordance with capital budget provisions or separate agreements, and, wherever possible, it will be coordinated with other public works including extensions or improvements to the transportation and utility distribution systems.
+No municipal service infrastructure shall be permitted with respect to any service which is external to the subdivision lands, unless approved by the Town.